thradams/cake/README.md

 compatible.
 Cake ♥ C.

-The added extensions aims to keep the spirit of the language and implement proposed features in a way they can be experimented even before standarization.
+The added extensions aims to keep the spirit of the language and implement proposed features in a way they can be experimented even before standardization.